What makes a portfolio eye-catching and uniquely you? For art and design students, that question can be explored through the Art Portfolio Review.

 A dedicated team of teachers and specialists, including a coordinator of well-being and SEL oversees the well-being of every student

 - Learning Resources provides support services for students who are experiencing academic and learning challenges or require accommodation for learning

-- Advisors, heads of grade, and teachers, along with post-secondary and career counsellors, work together to support students.
+- Advisors, Heads of Grade, teachers and post-secondary and career counsellors work together to support students

 - The One-to-One Program provides each student with a laptop equipped with the software and programs they need for class